kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/2_C++_Programming_Language/Les_3_C++_cin/Exercises/README.md

 4 : Write a program that inputs a sentence and outputs the number of words in the sentence using 'cin'.

-5 : Write a program that inputs three numbers from the user and outputs the largest of the three numbers.
+5 : Write a program that inputs teen numbers from the user and outputs the largest of the three numbers.